crissyfield/magick-server/README.md

-# PDF Server
+# Magick Server

-A simple API server to convert PDF files into images.
+A simple API server to convert (multi-page) images using ImageMagick.